Michal-Atlas/DawnStorm/bestiary.md

 ### Fey Queen

+### Krypsaker

+A fey being of intense resilience, it resembles a humanoid, but it seems as to be disfigured into a goblin-like form, with sharp teeth and pointed uneven ears and nails.
+At any point it can turn parts of itself into insects or birds and Even a single one of these may with enough nourishment create a whole Krypsaker once more.

 ### Pan / Pixie

 The most common of the Fey, often incorrectly called forest nymphs, Pans and their female counterparts called Pixies inhabit kingdoms in many forests of the world.